jrByte/UE-Calendar-Update/README.md

 ```

 ## Technologies:
-Project was ceated with:
+Project was created with:
 * Python version: 3.7
 * unicodecsv version: 0.14.1
 * beautifulsoup4 version: 4.9.0
 * requests version: 2.23.0

 ## Future:
 From trial and error this is temporarily the best solution.
 Future changes can be made by using google calendar api.
-Currently the libraries aren't working with my python version.
+Currently, the libraries aren't working with my python version.